syncfusion-content/extension-docs/Extension/WPF-Extension/Template-Studio.md

 > Check whether the **WPF Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** are installed or not in Visual Studio Extension Manager by going to **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 or later, and for Visual Studio 2017 by going to **Tools -> Extensions and Updates -> Installed**.
 If this extension is not installed, please install the extension by following the steps from the [download and installation](https://help.Syncfusion.com/wpf/visual-studio-integration/download-and-installation) help topic.

-1. Open the Visual Studio 2022.
+1. Open the Visual Studio.

 2. Select one of the following options to create the Syncfusion<sup style="font-size:70%">&reg;</sup> WPF application